-Scale Without Borders (SWB), an initiative dedicated to entrepreneurs who are newcomers to Canada, is hosting the second edition of its annual summit to bring the immigrant tech community together in a two-day event in Toronto.
+Scale Without Borders (SWB), an initiative dedicated to immigrant entrepreneurs, is hosting the second edition of its annual summit to bring the immigrant tech community together in a two-day event in Toronto.

 Taking place from November 15 to 16, the event aims to help attendees condense years of relationship building with the tech sector’s most “powerful circles” in two days.

 At the age of 17, Nouhaila Chelkhaoui moved from Morocco to Canada as an international student to attend the University of Toronto.
 Working at tech startups at the university and the DMZ, she credited the support of the local community in helping her adjust to life in a new country.
 Now, she leads SWB and wants to offer the same assistance to those new to Canada.

 “It was because of the people who helped me that I was able to make something out of this journey, and I wanted to give back, specifically in the tech and entrepreneurship space,” said Chelkhaoui.

 As of this year, the Canadian government reported that nearly 500,000 immigrants in Canada are trained in science, technology, engineering and mathematics (STEM) fields.
 They represent 24 percent of the national workforce, but account for 39 percent of computer programmers, 41 percent of engineers, and more than 50 percent of all chemists.

 At this year’s event, SWB said that people will be privately invited to curated and interactive sessions based on the individual attendee’s background and objectives they indicated.
 Additionally, they will also have access to an app to navigate the event experience.